awsdocs/aws-greengrass-developer-guide/doc_source/lambda-group-config.md

 + The risk to your data and device from malicious individuals\.
 + The risk of container escapes when Docker containers run with `--net=host` and `UID=EUID=0`\.
 If you do need to run as root, you must update the AWS IoT Greengrass configuration to enable it\.
 For more information, see [Running a Lambda function as root](#lambda-running-as-root)\.
-**UID \(number\)**
+**System user ID \(number\)**
 The user ID for the user that has the permissions required to run the Lambda function\.
-This setting is only available if you choose **Run as another user ID/group ID**\.
+This setting is only available if you choose to run as **Another user ID/group ID**\.
 You can use the getent passwd command on your AWS IoT Greengrass core device to look up the user ID you want to use to run the Lambda function\.
 If you use the same UID to run processes and the Lambda function on a Greengrass core device, your Greengrass group role can grant the processes temporary credentials\.
 The processes can use the temporary credentials across Greengrass core deployments\.
-**GID \(number\)**
+**System group ID \(number\)**
 The group ID for the group that has the permissions required to run the Lambda function\.
-This setting is only available if you choose **Run as another user ID/group ID**\.
+This setting is only available if you choose to run as **Another user ID/group ID**\.
 You can use the getent group command on your AWS IoT Greengrass core device to look up the group ID you want to use to run the Lambda function\.

-**Containerization**  <a name="lambda-function-containerization"></a>
+**Lambda function containerization**  <a name="lambda-function-containerization"></a>
 Choose whether the Lambda function runs with the default containerization for the group, or specify the containerization that should always be used for this Lambda function\.
 A Lambda function's containerization mode determines its level of isolation\.
 + Containerized Lambda functions run in **Greengrass container** mode\.
 The Lambda function runs in an isolated runtime environment \(or namespace\) inside the AWS IoT Greengrass container\.